Briarcliff Manor Fire Department: 1900s to 1920s

-In the first decade of the 1900s, the Archville Fire Company was formed in neighboring Archville, New York, with the company headquarters in a shed on the corner of Albany Post Road (current U.S. Route 9) and Union Street.
-The company's original equipment consisted of thirty 3½ gallon galvanized buckets, and later a 50-gallon horse-drawn pumper purchased from the Valhalla Fire Department.
-The company was chartered in 1909 as the Archville Fire Department, with Hubert W. Mannerly as the first fire chief.
-From then until 1930 the Archville department was autonomous, until Briarcliff Manor requested that Archville provide its fire protection services to Scarborough.
-In 1930, the Archville department changed its name to the Scarborough Fire Company and became part of the Briarcliff Manor Fire Department, although no contract had been signed and neither party expressed intentions to formalize the arrangement.
+The Archville Fire Company had been formed in neighboring Archville, New York, in 1909 as the Archville Fire Department.
+The Archville department was autonomous, until 1930, when, despite the lack of a formal agreement, the department changed its name to the Scarborough Fire Company and became part of the Briarcliff Manor Fire Department.
 In 1972, the company was split into two units, with an autonomous Archville unit and the Scarborough Engine Company, headquartered in the Scarborough Presbyterian Church garage and a part of the Briarcliff Manor Fire Department.

-After a large fire at Miss Knox's School (site of the Briarcliff Corporate Campus) in 1912, the department's equipment was upgraded to deal with larger fires.
-The village purchased its first motorized vehicle, an American LaFrance pumper truck.
+After a large fire at Miss Knox's School in 1912, the village purchased its first motorized vehicle, an American LaFrance pumper truck.
 The existing hose-and-chemical wagon was motorized and became the chief's car.
-In 1914, the Briarcliff Manor Municipal Building was constructed to house the government and fire engines.
-The likeness of its garage doors can be seen in the façade of the present restaurant.
-Later in 1914 the department established sub-stations at Mrs. Whitson's barn on Pleasantville Road and on the Holden farm at Scarborough Road (roughly opposite the current firehouse); these were discontinued in 1921.
-The first major fire to involve the motorized vehicles was in 1916 at the central business district.
-In spite of the new equipment, several buildings at the northern end were destroyed.
-The 1908 hook-and-ladder truck was motorized in 1923 and two years later, the chief's car was replaced by another American LaFrance vehicle.
+In 1914, the Briarcliff Manor Municipal Building was constructed to house the government and fire engines, and the department established sub-stations, which were discontinued in 1921.
+The first major fire to involve the motorized vehicles was in 1916.
+The hook-and-ladder truck was motorized in 1923 and two years later, the chief's car was replaced.
 An electric siren was installed in 1928 after a complaint that the previous alarm sounded more like a call to breakfast than an alarm of fire.
-In 1928, another downtown fire caused $150,000 in damages, to two grocery stores, the plumbing shop owned by Fred Messinger, a restaurant, and a cottage.
-Briarcliff and Ossining firefighters saved the nearby Municipal Building, though the homes of Fire Chief Joseph Johnson and a police lieutenant were destroyed.
+In 1928, another downtown fire caused $150,000 in damages to multiple buildings.